pactus-project/pactus/README.md

 ## Contribution

-We welcome contributions to Pactus blockchain.
+Contributions to the Pactus blockchain are appreciated.
-Please read our [Contribution Guidelines](./CONTRIBUTING.md) before submitting a pull request or opening an issue.
+Please read the [contribution](./CONTRIBUTING.md) guidelines before submitting a pull request or opening an issue.

 ## License

-The Pactus blockchain is under [MIT](https://opensource.org/licenses/MIT) license.
+The Pactus blockchain is under MIT [license](./LICENSE).